Overview: What are burns?

 The signs of a burn or scald do not always show up immediately.
 Some symptoms do not become apparent until several hours after the injury.
 The nature and extent of symptoms depend primarily on the severity of the burn or scald.

-Important to know: The severity may increase within three days of the injury if the burn or scald continues to progress in the tissue.
+Important to know: The severity can increase within several days of the injury if the burn or scald continues to progress in the tissue.
 In this case, one also speaks of “afterburning”.

-• 1st degree burn: In a first degree burn, the top layer of skin is damaged.
+- First-degree burn: In a first-degree burn, the top layer of skin (epidermis) is damaged.
 A painful reddening of the skin develops.
 In addition, the skin in the affected area may swell.
 It is also typical that the redness temporarily disappears when we gently press down the affected skin area with a sterile glass spatula.

 Depending on the duration and intensity of heat exposure, experts distinguish between grade 2a and 2b burns in 2nd degree burns: